TOPIC

 The U.S. income tax treatment of international activities varies significantly depending on the type of entity conducting the activity.

-What effect do foreign branches have on the income tax provision?
+What effect do foreign branches have on the ASC 740 income tax provision?

 A foreign branch is a foreign taxpayer that is also either:

-1. A disregarded entity or flow-through entity for U.S. income tax purposes, or
+• A disregarded entity or flow-through entity for U.S. income tax purposes

-The foreign tax credits associated with foreign branches are §901 or direct credits.
+The foreign tax credits associated with foreign branches are direct credits (§901).
 Direct credits are for taxes paid directly to the foreign country by a U.S. taxpayer based on net income.

-The foreign source income and related foreign tax credits from foreign branches are accounted for in the Branch FSI basket.
+The foreign-source income and related foreign tax credits from foreign branches are accounted for in the foreign branch basket.

-The Branch FTC basket has the effect of segregating the activities of branches from those of controlled foreign corporations.
+The foreign branch basket has the effect of segregating the activities of branches from those of controlled foreign corporations.

 U.S. deferred taxes are recognized to reflect the future U.S. income tax consequences of any foreign deferred tax accounts.
 If a company is claiming a foreign tax credit, the existence of a foreign branch deferred tax asset or deferred tax liability gives rise to a future reduction or increase in U.S. foreign tax credits (anticipatory FTCs).